-3.76 The Ordinance indicates that the nature and extent of change and innovation in the market may be a relevant factor when determining whether a merger has or is likely to have the effect of substantially lessening competition.
+- 3.75 The Ordinance indicates that the nature and extent of change and innovation in the market may be a relevant factor when determining whether a merger is or likely to have the effect of substantially lessening competition.
 While price competition is a central concern of merger control, non-price competition, and in particular reductions in innovation levels, may also be a source of legitimate concern.
-In general, the analysis of innovation issues involves the application of the "with-and-without test" described at paragraph 3.36, that is to compare pre and post-merger innovation levels and, if there is any material change, to assess the effect on competition of the posited reduction in innovation.
+In general, the analysis of innovation issues involves the application of the "with-and-without test" described at paragraph 3.35, that is to compare pre and post-merger innovation levels and, if there is any material change, to assess the effect on competition of the posited reduction in innovation. - 3.76 In relation to telecommunications markets specifically, these markets may be characterised by dynamic and rapid technological changes.
+In such circumstances, market boundaries are not likely to remain constant.